 Will any of these plants do what they say they will?
 I have no idea.
 The toothache plant didn't really seem to relieve toothaches but it sure made people generate saliva when they ate it.
 It made you taste enormous amounts of salt in your mouth for some reason.
 Plus it was so hilarious watching people eat it while drooling copious amounts of spit, that if you did in fact have a toothache, you'd have forgotten about it for a while.

-I’ll keep you updated on this year’s experimental plants.
-If all else fails I’ll just take photographs of the baby bunnies that are born in my plot every year.
+I'll keep you updated on this year's experimental plants and let you know if it helps with the anxiety I experience.
+If all else fails I'll just take photographs of the baby bunnies that are born in my plot every year.
 That seems to reduce stress as well.

 Have a good weekend and let me know if you're growing anything interesting this year.